How to file an Idaho annual report

 Can someone else file the annual report on my behalf?

-Absolutely.
-Your attorney, accountant, or services like Discern can handle the filing if they have SOSBiz access.
+Yes.
+Your attorney, accountant, or an automated compliance filing service can handle the filing with SOSBiz access.

 How do I verify that my annual report was accepted?

-Check SOSBiz for green "Active" status and the new filing date on your entity record.
-Download the stamped report as proof for banks or licensing agencies.
+Check SOSBiz for your entity's current status and filing date.
+Download the filed report as proof for banks or licensing agencies.